1. OVERVIEW OF

 Constructors

-A constructor function is a special function that is a member of a class and has the same name as that class.
-The constructor is invoked whenever an object of its associated class is created.
-It is called constructor because it construct the values of data members of the class.
+function that is a member of a class and has the same name as that class.
+The constructor is invoked whenever an object

-A constructor is declared and defined as follows:
+A constructor is declared and

 Class integer